 Mia Nicenko, CC ’20 to research the paintings of Catharina von Hemessen in England and Belgium.

-Natasha Coleman, CC ’19 to visit ancient tomb sites in China.
+Natasha Coleman, CC ’19 to research ancient tomb sites in China.

-Alexandra Germer, CC ’19 to visit exhibition archives in Kassel, Germany.
+Alexandra Germer, CC ’19 to research exhibition archives in Kassel, Germany.

 Sofia Hernandez, CC ’19 to research the eighteenth-century prints of Francesco Panini.

-Emerson Jones, CC ’19 for research on the architecture firm Mewès and Davis in England.
+Emerson Jones, CC ’19 to research the architecture firm Mewès and Davis in England.

-Nicole-Ann Lobo, CC ’19 for research on Francis Newton Souza’s years in London.
+Nicole-Ann Lobo, CC ’19 to research Francis Newton Souza’s years in London.

-Kellie Zhao, CC ’19 to visit mausoleum sites in Eastern Europe.
+Kellie Zhao, CC ’19 to research mausoleum sites in Eastern Europe.

 Adam J. Elkhadem, CC ’18 to research the late classical sculpture of Skopas of Paros in Greece.

-Diana Winfield Luber, CC ’18 for research on the cultural and artistic exchange of Medieval Islamic Spain.
+Diana Winfield Luber, CC ’18 to research the cultural and artistic exchange of Medieval Islamic Spain.

-Amber Noé, CC ’18 for research on Willem de Kooning's lithographs in Japan.
+Amber Noé, CC ’18 to research Willem de Kooning's lithographs in Japan.

-Alicia Schleifman, CC ’18 for research on the paintings of Ed Ruscha in Los Angeles.
+Alicia Schleifman, CC ’18 to research the paintings of Ed Ruscha in Los Angeles.

-Iphigenia Seong, CC ’18 to study the works of Nam June Paik in South Korea.
+Iphigenia Seong, CC ’18 to research the works of Nam June Paik in South Korea.

-Sam Velasquez, CC ’18 for research on the works of Oswaldo Guayasamín in Ecuador.
+Sam Velasquez, CC ’18 to research the works of Oswaldo Guayasamín in Ecuador.

-Benjamin Philip Davidoff, CC ’17 for research on the architecture of ancient synagogues in Israel, Turkey, and Italy.
+Benjamin Philip Davidoff, CC ’17 to research the architecture of ancient synagogues in Israel, Turkey, and Italy.

-Geon Woo Lee, CC ’17 for research on modern architect Kim Swoo Geun in Korea.
+Geon Woo Lee, CC ’17 to research modern architect Kim Swoo Geun in Korea.

-Elizabeth Monroe, CC ’17 for research on contemporary artist Mark Bradford in New Orleans.
+Elizabeth Monroe, CC ’17 to research contemporary artist Mark Bradford in New Orleans.

-Isabella Michelle Sterman Rosner, CC ’17 for research on nineteenth-century needlework in England and Massachusetts.
+Isabella Rosner, CC ’17 to research nineteenth-century needlework in England and Massachusetts.

-Eleanor Crimmins Goerss, CC ’16 to travel to the Netherlands to research the aesthetics of religious identity in the sixteenth and seventeenth centuries.
+Eleanor Crimmins Goerss, CC ’16 to research the aesthetics of religious identity in the sixteenth and seventeenth centuries in the Netherlands.

 Aidan Timothy Mehigan, CC ’16 to research Pietro Belluschi at the Oregon Historical Society in Portland.

-Sarah Bell, GS ’15 to research the Jackson House of Portsmouth, New Hampshire.
+Sarah Bell, GS ’15 to research the Jackson House in Portsmouth, New Hampshire.

-Angel Jiang, CC ’15 to conduct research on the Norwich Cathedral in the United Kingdom.
+Angel Jiang, CC ’15 to research the Norwich Cathedral in the United Kingdom.

-Elizabeth Lightfoot, GS ’15 to travel to Europe to research her thesis on Edith Elmer Wood.
+Elizabeth Lightfoot, GS ’15 to research Edith Elmer Wood in Europe.

 Andrea Lujan, GS ’11 to research her proposed thesis on the Aztec Moon Goddess.

-Diana Greenwald, CC ’11 to study the American painter Thomas Moran and his portrayals of Yellowstone National Park.
+Diana Greenwald, CC ’11 to research American painter Thomas Moran and his portrayals of Yellowstone National Park.